klaemo/s3-website/Readme.md

   * Bucket can be specified by providing command line argument -d, or --domain followed by the name of the s3 bucket.
 If no option is provided s3-website will look for config file written when bucket is created.
+  ** Because there is an issue in the command line library, you must to put the "-d" option last.
+    The next dependency version should fix this issue

 All the options are optional ;-).